MithrilJS/mithril.js/docs/releasing.md

 2. Determine patch level of the change
 3. Update information in `docs/change-log.md` to match reality of the new version being prepared for release
 4. Replace all existing references to `mithril@next` to `mithril` if moving from a release candidate to stable.
+    - Note: if making an initial release candidate, don't forget to move all the playground snippets to pull from `mithril@next`!
 5. Commit changes to `next`

 ```